aeternity/tutorials/get-testnet-tokens.md

 [Beneficiary Account and Miner Configuration](https://github.com/aeternity/epoch/blob/master/docs/configuration.md#beneficiary-account)

 ## Conclusion
-Testnets are an incredibly useful tool in æpps development.
-They make the process of testing the æternity software much easier by providing safety layers on which to experiment before pushing something to the live network.
+The testnet is an incredibly useful tool in æpps development.
+It makes the process of testing the æternity software much easier by providing safety layers on which to experiment before pushing something to the live network.

 The æternity team will keep this tutorial updated.
 If you encounter any problems please contact us through the [æternity Forum](https://forum.aeternity.com/c/development).